Polytechnic University of the Philippines College Entrance Test: PUP Laboratory High School graduates

 For a PUP Laboratory High School graduate, there is a privilege given that one may apply to the university without taking the PUPCET but he must have a high school general weighted average of at least 85%.
 However the final admission and enrollment is still subject to compliance with the admission credentials required for an incoming freshman in a college degree he wants to pursue.

 Where to apply

 All PUPCET applicants must apply online, using PUP's iApply website.
 An applicant is only allowed to apply and take the PUPCET on one campus, and only once in an academic year.

 Results

 PUPCET

-The list of successful PUPCET and PUPSAIT examinees are posted on the university's website from March to April.
+The applications for PUPCET, for Main Campus normally happens every November of the previous year.
+Examinations are held in Batches starting from January up until March.
+The results of PUPCET normally released between the Months of May to June.
+For other PUP Campuses, applications normally happens from January to April with examinations held from February to June, and results are released starting from April until Early August.
 Each campus has an allotted specific date to show the list of its successful examinees.
 Confirmation of their slot and schedule of their application is done through the university's website, and failure to confirm their slot may result in the cancellation of their admission to the university.
+Classes in PUP starts in Late August or Early September.